 Last month Giacobbe “Jake” Lamotta, known both as the “Raging Bull and the “Bronx Bull” passed away in florida at the age of 95, decades after of his opponents took the final ten count.
-Lamotta was born on the Lower East Side of Manhatten New York on 10 July 1921 to Italian Immigrants.
-It was tough neighborhood, in fact he was in the same street gang as Rocky Graziano.
-How would you like to run into both of them in a alley in the middle of the night?
+Lamotta was born on the Lower East Side of Manhattan New York on 10 July 1921 to Italian Immigrants.
+It was a tough neighborhood, in fact he was in the same street gang as Rocky Graziano.
+How would you like to run into both of them in an alley in the middle of the night?

 Finally Jake did get his shot for the title against the legendary Frenchman Marcel Cerdan in 1949.
 Unfortunately the only way Jake was given the opportunity was to agree to fix a fight.It didn’t matter that he had been a top contender for eight years, it was all about the money and protecting their own fighters.
-So Jake fought Billy Fox, a light heavyweight that had had a knockout string that ran to 43.
+So Jake fought Billy Fox, a light heavyweight that had a knockout string that ran to 43.
 Jake was a great fighter but a lousy actor and everyone who witnessed it knew what they where watching.
 It is sad that Lamotta had to do that however, if he hadn’t he never would have won the title and he would have gone down in history as one of those “Uncrowned Champions” who were great fighters that just did not get the opportunity.

 on June 16th 1949 Lamotta, stalked and battered the Frenchman and it was mercifully stopped in the 10th round.
 Tragically before the re-match, Cerdan was killed in a plane crash in the Atlantic Ocean on the way to training camp.Lamotta went on to defended his title twice, including the Lamotta-Dauthuille fight, the 1950 Fight of the Year in which Lamotta won by knock-out in the 15th Round.
 Lamotta lost his title to who else – Ray Robinson.
 Jake fought on until `1955 and finished with 109 fights, 83 victories, 19 loses and four draws, including 30 knockouts.
 He fought the all and then some.
 He was very proud of the fact that he had never been knocked down, that is until until his 106th fight against Danny Nardico.
 The Academy Award Winning movie “The Raging Bull” won fellow Italian American Robert Deniro the best Actor Oscar in 1980, which was based on the best selling book that preceded the movie.
-Lamotta passed away quietly in a Hospice of pneumonia in Aventura, Florida on 19 September 2017 at the age of 95.
-68 years after winning the MiddleWeight Championship of the World.
+Lamotta passed away quietly in a Hospice of pneumonia in Aventura, Florida on 19 September 2017 at the age of ninety-five, which was sixty-eight years after winning the MiddleWeight Championship of the World.
 Rest in Peace Jake, there will never be another one like you.